Chouliar/Chouliar/README.md

 - 👋 Hi, I’m @Chouliar
-- 👀 I’m interested in Programming and DIY
+- 👀 I’m interested in Programming and DIY Projects
 - 🌱 Graduate of the Department of Electrical and Computer Engineering at University of Thessaly (ECCE)
 - 💞️ Open to collaborations
 - 📫 How to reach me chouliar@gmail.com